Getting Started

 • ROI reset

 Resets the region of interest back to the full image.
+A new acquisition is launched that shows the full image.
+The ROI is automatically reset for live view acquisitions.

 FLIM images are generated with the phasor method.
 In the case of mono-exponential samples, the calibration of the IRF finds the falling edge of the gate.
 The end of the IRFs falling edge determines the starting point for normal measurements and the measurement window is defined by the maximum lifetime.
 Since the gate falling edge is convolved with the fluorescence decay for normal measurements, we will capture exactly the exponential part of the decay curve.
 The phasor is calculated directly from the measurement data without further corrections.